 A bond quote incorporates some of these items as well as giving you the last traded price.
 Prices are quoted as a percent of the bond’s full value (par value), which is usually $1,000.

-Let’s look at an example from Apple, which has 54 separate bonds outstanding.
+Let’s look at an example from Apple, which has dozens of separate bonds outstanding.
 You can search by issuer to find a list of the company’s bonds, and here’s one Apple bond selected at random:

 APPLE INC NOTE CALL MAKE WHOLE 2.85000% 08/05/2061